google/osv-scanner/docs/usage.md

 ### Submoduled dependencies

-Submoduled dependencies are included in the project folder retain their git histories.
+Submoduled dependencies are included in the project folder retain their Git histories.
 To scan a C/C++ project with submoduled dependencies:

 1. Navigate to the root folder of your project.
 2. Ensure that your submodules are up to date using `git submodule update`.